lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 _What's `BluetoothDevice`?_

-That's the Bluetooth Device that's returned by the [`flutter_blue` library for Bluetooth LE networking](https://github.com/pauldemarco/flutter_blue).
+That's the Bluetooth Device returned by the [`flutter_blue` library for Bluetooth LE networking](https://github.com/pauldemarco/flutter_blue).

 In a while we'll see how our Flutter App stores `BluetoothDevice` into the `Device` Data Model.
 And how our app calls `BluetoothDevice` to send Bluetooth LE requests to PineTime.